 Measure early and measure often.
 Share data transparently so that employees know their performance individually, and as a team and organization.

 5. Learn from mistakes and commit to continuous improvement.

 Quality improvement is a never-ending journey: there is always room to improve.
 Even when an organization achieves its goals, then the new challenge of sustaining that success arises.

 Best practices must be continuously evaluated as they evolve; medicine must work with industry to develop technology and tools that better support the needs of patients and their care providers; and continued investments of staff time and education are all needed to reduce patient harm, optimize outcomes and reduce waste.

-A roadmap for patient safety and quality improvement,
+Pingback: A road map for patient safety and quality improvement, by Peter Pronovost

 I have tried to stop using urinary catheters.
 For me personally I have to use a urinary catheters.
 Some people are able to not use it anymore and for me I have to keep using it.
 It has proven to work great for me though.
 I haven't had any issues with it.

 Thanks for sharing such a pleasant thinking, article is nice,

 Here is my web site mouse click the up coming web site

 Pingback: Johns Hopkins All Children’s Hospital (St Petersburg, Florida) – problems in the hospital’s heart surgery unit |